 All of the Therapeutic Benefits Sans the High

 Cannabis infused topicals won’t get you high and that’s one of the reasons why they are gaining in popularity among all types of people.
-The cannabinoids in cannabis infused topicals never make it to the bloodstream due to the medicine being activated at the skin membrane.
+The cannabinoids in topical marijuana never make it to the bloodstream due to the medicine being activated at the skin membrane.
 Therefore, folks get all of the therapeutic benefits sans the high.
-Emerging as a front-runner in the race to market, cannabis infused topicals vie for shelf space at the dispensary alongside vape cartridges and cannabis edibles.
-These products take the form of cannabis infused salves, oils, and balms that can be applied to the skin to provide localized relief from a variety of ailments.
-A benefit of the cannabis infused topical is that it is absorbed into the skin for targeted relief of the affected area, avoiding the “whole body” or “head high” experience of smoking or consuming cannabis in an edible form.
+Emerging as a front-runner in the race to market, topical marijuana vies for shelf space at the dispensary alongside vape cartridges and cannabis edibles.
+These products take the form of cannabis-infused salves, oils, and balms that can be applied to the skin to provide localized relief from a variety of ailments.
+A benefit of the cannabis-infused topical is that it is absorbed into the skin for targeted relief of the affected area, avoiding the “whole body” or “head high” experience of smoking or consuming cannabis in an edible form.

-Patients have reported relief from chronic pain syndrome, arthritis, multiple sclerosis, dermatitis and a variety of other medical conditions while using cannabis-infused topicals.
+Patients have reported relief from chronic pain syndrome, arthritis, multiple sclerosis, dermatitis and a variety of other medical conditions while using topicals.
 In simple terms, CBD is great at treating inflammation and THC is great at treating pain.
-Pairing these two active ingredients together in a topical form makes for a great cannabis infused topical.
-People seeking cannabis infused topicals for relief from conditions causing inflammation or irritation might consider a topical with a high CBD concentration.
-People seeking cannabis infused topicals for localized pain relief might consider a topical with a high THC concentration.
+Pairing these two active ingredients together in a topical marijuana form makes for a great pain relief product.
+People seeking relief from conditions causing inflammation or irritation might consider a topical with a high CBD concentration.
+People seeking topical marijuana for localized pain relief might consider a high THC concentration.
 There are also 1:1 topical formulas that have equal parts THC and CBD that provide a great balance of both active ingredients.

-No, well technically yes they could, if you ate it, but hopefully no one is eating cannabis infused topicals.
-Because the topical form of using cannabis is applied directly to the skin, it does not enter your bloodstream and cause euphoria like other forms of medicating with cannabis such as smoking or consuming edibles.
+Technically yes it could, if you ate it, but hopefully no one is eating cannabis-infused topicals.
+Because the topical form of using cannabis is applied directly to the skin, it does not enter your bloodstream and cause euphoria like other forms of medicating with cannabis such as smoking or consuming marijuana edibles.
 Consumers have reported a warm, tingly sensation throughout the body, but the psychoactivity that comes from consuming cannabis internally is typically not felt.